metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

     ether 52:54:00:db:85:29  txqueuelen 1000  (Ethernet)
 ```

 Next, an Ansible role called [firewall](https://github.com/metal3-io/metal3-dev-env/blob/master/vm-setup/firewall.yml) will be executed targetting the host to be sure that the proper ports are opened.
-In case your host is running `Red Hat Enterprise Linux` or `CentOS 8`, firewalld module will be used.
+In case your host is running `Red Hat Enterprise Linux` or `CentOS 8`, firewall module will be used.
 In any other case, iptables module is the choice.

-Below, the code snippet where `firewalld` or `iptables` is assigned:
+Below is the code snippet where `firewalld` or `iptables` is assigned:

 ```sh
 # Use firewalld on CentOS/RHEL, iptables everywhere else

 export USE_FIREWALLD=False
 if [[ ($OS == "rhel" || $OS = "centos") && ${OS_VERSION} == 8 ]]